SarvarKh/ofn-wiki/Emails.md

 Note: BROKEN here means "Email is sent in the instances default language instead of the users language".
+Epic representing the broken cases https://github.com/openfoodfoundation/openfoodnetwork/issues/3243

 This page lists all emails sent by the platform:
 1. user signup with confirmation link